 Passwords and Passphrases

-This training was created by the UW Office of the Chief Information Security Officer (CISO) to provide guidelines and best practices for password usage.
+This training was created by the UW Office of Information Security (OIS) to provide guidelines and best practices for password usage.

 Use this slide to adjust your speaker volume or headset.
 It will take approximately 20 minutes to complete this training.
 The resources mentioned are linked as additional resources on this web page in the navigation bar.
 They are listed in the order referenced in the training.
 A glossary of terms is available by clicking the “glossary” link.
 An accessible transcript can be accessed by clicking the “transcript” link, and a pdf version can be found on that page as well.